-Christopher Stone, PhD, joined the Department of Interpretation at Gallaudet University spring 2013 as an Associate Professor and is serving as the MAI Program Coordinator.
+Christopher Stone, PhD, joined the Department of Interpretation at Gallaudet University spring 2013 as an Associate Professor.
 He earned his PhD in Sign Language Interpreting from the University of Bristol (2006) where he researched Deaf translators working within television news rendering English into British Sign Language, which resulted in his publication of Towards a Deaf Translation Norm (Gallaudet University Press 2009).

 Dr. Stone's first postdoctoral research post was based at the Deafness Cognition and Language (DCAL) research centre, University College, London, undertaking a longitudinal study examining predictors for sign language learning and sign language interpreter aptitude, which he is currently completing.
 He has explored (with Dr. Robert Adam and Dr. Breda Carty) Deaf people working as translators and interpreters within the Deaf community and at the institutional interface.
 He is also studying on Deaf/nonDeaf interpreting teams in international conference settings with Dr. Debra Russell.

 His research interests include, applying relevance theory to sign language translation and interpreting, developing bilingual and interpreter competence, the history of Deaf and non-deaf sign language interpreters, sociolinguistics and the psychology of language.
 Although new to North America, much of his work has been presented and published in European and international conferences and journals.